 Is Amazon an Ethical Investment?

-In a little over 20 years, Amazon has grown from being a start-up into the world’s largest company.
+In a little over 20 years, Amazon has grown from being a start-up into one of the world’s largest companies.
 It’s a dominant player in many crucial global sectors and is redefining business practices.
 Its innovative approach does extend to CSR issues, but there are as many misses as hits, and the firm’s approach to social and eco-interaction is very much a work in progress.

-Amazon has for some time lagged its peer group in terms of adopting CSR policies, and in 2020 the firm just scraped into the Newsweek/Statista Inc.’s list of the Top 300 Most Responsible Companies.
+Amazon has for some time lagged its peer group in terms of adopting CSR policies, and in 2023 the firm didn't make it into Newsweek/Statista Inc.’s list of the Top 300 Most Responsible Companies.

-That being said, the firm has changed its approach, and recent upgrades in targets suggest the firm is heading in the right direction.
+That being said, the firm has changed its approach, and recent upgrades in targets suggest the tech giant is heading in the right direction.
 For most, this indication of greater corporate responsibility is enough to mean that CSR is not a deal-breaker in terms of investment decisions.

 The core online retail division of the firm is hamstrung by its need to operate on super-slim margins and having an incredibly large number of suppliers.
 This double-whammy means the firm has a lot of ‘challenges’ to overcome.
 The shift into data centre hosting and streaming services could help the firm’s CSR score.
 Indeed, the business models of AWS and Amazon Prime Video are far easier to manage in CSR terms, so it’s likely Amazon will improve its ranking in the coming years as those divisions expand.